amihaiba/elta-project/step-by-step.md

 kubectl create namespace devops kubectl create namespace prod
 ```
-Or allow the helm charts to create namespace resources

 #### Create an authorized `jenkins` user in kubernetes
 Generate a key: